michael105/michael105.github.io/index.md

 Somehow crazy, but I got the feeling, somehow I should make clear I'm the discoverer of this sorting approach.
 I'm still not sure, whether this algorithm really gives such an andvantage.
-Simply, cause I'm not experienced in big data or cluster computing.
+Simply, cause I'm not experienced in big data or mainframe computing.
 However, well.
-My guts.
+My feelings.
+Sometimes I've got the feeling, I'd better close my eyes when walking around.
+And should listen to my feelings.

+I really do not know, what is happening these days.
+Somehow the people around me, well, are nervous.
+And I'm looking for the reason, but I'm unable to find one.
+Possibly, cause there's none.
+However, there's a slight possibilty, someone else I've told about this discovery of me, would like to take advantage.

+Which should be harder now.
+And it's just another guess of mine.
+I simply don't know nothing.

 #### 2019/12/10